Architecture

 connection

 Contact with people.
+Conversation, response, presence.
 Not being alone.
-Conversation, response, presence.

 creation